 Hypothetical genes in male and female adult worms

-Within those gender-associated genes, a wide array of genes was annotated as hypothetical protein (155 (22.6%) and 95 (22.1%) in adult male and female-biased expressed genes, respectively).
+Within those gender-associated genes, a wide array of genes was annotated as hypothetical protein [155 (22.6%) and 95 (22.1%) in adult male and female-biased expressed genes, respectively].
 These hypothetical genes may encode schistosome-specific proteins that lack homologous domains with other species, but limited attention has been paid on this gene set.
 Further research on these genes and their expressed products may further the discovery of new vaccine candidates and drug targets.

 miRNA target prediction against gender-biased expressed genes